leomil72/secTimer/README.txt

 ********************************************************************
 VERSION HISTORY

-2012/11/29 - v.
+2013/09/05 - v.
+0.4.1:	fixed a severe bug - now the library computes the correct time again 2012/11/29 - v.
 0.4:	added support for new MCUs, new clock speed and bug fixing 2012/11/27 - v.
 0.3:	fixed a bug that affected interrupts after using stopTimer() 2012/04/18 - v.
 0.2:	name changed